-This section details the rate monotonic manager's directives.
-A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.
+This section details the directives of the Rate-Monotonic Manager.
+A subsection is dedicated to each of this manager's directives and lists the calling sequence, parameters, description, return values, and notes of the directive.

-11.4.1 RATE_MONOTONIC_CREATE - Create a rate monotonic period

-'''

-1 rtems_status_code rtems_rate_monotonic_create(

-2 rtems_name name,

-3 rtems_id id

-4 );

-'''
+11.4.1 rtems_rate_monotonic_create()

+Creates a period.

+rtems_status_code rtems_rate_monotonic_create(rtems_name name, rtems_id id);